 What if My Landlord Locks Me Out Illegally?

 If you are a NYC tenant, you can file at an emergency court room to be let back into your home.
-The courts and the city are referring all post-eviction and illegal lock out cases to the Right to Counsel legal services organizations, regardless of where you live or your income.
+Call Housing Court Answers at 212-962-4795 for a referral to a free legal service provider.

 Can My Landlord Try to Vacate My Unit?

 Vacate orders are issued when an apartment is dangerous or illegal, and only city agencies can issue them.
 Landlords are not legally empowered to directly issue vacate orders.
 During this crisis, we would expect vacate orders to be rare — in response to truly dangerous situations or as the result of a fire.
 Once a vacate order is issued, tenants have the right to access relocation services provided by City agencies.